 Prescribed drugs affecting the central nervous system may cause drowsiness, muscle weakness, and confusion, including anti-anxiety medications and sedatives.

-Other challenges involved in creating a safe environment include staff that fails to follow established protocols when transferring a resident from a wheelchair to a bed or shower chair to a wheelchair.
+Other challenges in creating a safe environment include staff that fails to follow established protocols when transferring a resident from a wheelchair to a bed or shower chair to a wheelchair.

 Building a Compensation Case

 The victim, surviving family members, or a personal injury lawyer working for the injured party will build a case for compensation based on the case’s evidence and unique circumstances.

 Generally, an attorney will review the facility’s falling prevention care plan to show how the assisted living center was not physically designed, laid out, and maintained to prevent slipping, tripping, and falling.